Experienced Fort Lauderdale Attorneys Handling Maritime Law Matters

 - What constitutes a vessel in navigation.
 Simply working on a boat is not sufficient for coverage under the Jones Act.
 The boat or ship must be in navigation, which means that it is afloat on navigable waters, in operation, and capable of moving.
 For example, a boat docked in the water may still fall under the elements of the law, but a dry-docked vessel will not.

-Finding an experienced Miami Jones Act lawyer can prove challenging.
+Finding an experienced Fort Lauderdale Jones Act lawyer can prove challenging.
 At the Yeboah Law Group, we have the knowledge and experience to provide you with reliable representation through your Jones Act claim.

-Contact a skilled Miami maritime law attorney today
+Contact a skilled Fort Lauderdale maritime law attorney today

 Trust Yeboah Law Group to provide you with earnest and trustworthy maritime law representation.
 We handle cases on a contingency basis, so there are no upfront costs to worry about.
 Call us today at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.